bridal makeup kit

 Real Techniques Miracle Complexion Sponge

-The last item in the bridal makeup kit is the Real Techniques Miracle Complexion Sponge.
 Since we are doing powder foundation, this sponge is being neglected.
 However, if you want to use liquid or cream foundation, then a sponge is a must.
 If you will be doing any traveling, you can also purchase this sponge with a travel case.
-Other sponges that I recommend from the drugstore are by Ecotools and wet n wild.

 Real Techniques Miracle Complexion Sponge

 When you are building your own bridal makeup kit of brushes and sponges, taking care of them is highly important.
-I have an entire post dedicated to washing makeup brushes and sponges.
-You will learn in that post the tools that I recommend, and the proper procedures.
-To add on some info to that post, I now wash my sponges with a solid cleanser only.
-I find that this cleans sponges better and with less tearing. elf’s Solid Brush and Sponge Cleanser is my go-to.
-In between brush washings I do recommend elf’s Daily Brush Cleaner.
-Spray your brushes a few times with the spray and wipe them on a clean cloth to prevent color transfer with your next use.
+I have an entire guide dedicated to washing makeup brushes and sponges.
+You will learn there the tools that I recommend, and the proper procedures.
+To add on some info, I now use a bar of soap to clean my sponges daily, and a liquid soap for tough spots and deep cleansing.

 At the end of the day it is time to remove your makeup.
 You can use any remover that you wish.
 Some of my favorites are micellar water with a cotton round and wipes.
-Sometimes the matte lip color can be stubborn, and that is where elf’s Kiss It Goodbye Lip Color Remover comes in handy.
+I have a guide on how to remove makeup.

 We have made it through the entire bridal makeup kit!
 As you go out and start building your own kit, rather it be for your wedding, for work, or for play, may you be well-informed to spend your money wisely.
 You should now be educated on application techniques, the order to apply your makeup, the reasoning why we use certain products, and what products are best for you.
 Please share your photos with me in the comments of your makeup looks using these products.
 Until next time, continue to let your true beauty shine.